 - Curiosity – being a lifelong learner as a physician

-- Standard of behavior – behaving the right way and emulating that
+- Standard of behavior – behaving the right way and emulating ideal behavior for a physician

-- Importance of the doctor-patient relationship – the importance of knowing and understanding your patients on a deeper level
+- The doctor-patient relationship – the importance of knowing and understanding your patients on a deeper level

-- Role of a physician as treating more than just the disease – using this opportunity to connect with your patient
+- Treating more than just the disease – using this opportunity to connect with your patient

 - Actively engaging in self-reflection